blessymoses/PySpark/Spark-The-Definitive-Guide.md

 - Two types of transformations:
   - `Narrow transformations`: Transformations consisting of narrow dependencies are those for which each input partition will contribute to only one output partition.
     - With narrow transformations, Spark will automatically perform an operation called `pipelining`, meaning that if we specify multiple filters on DataFrames, they’ll all be performed in-memory.
+    - filter() and contains() represent narrow transformations because they can operate on a single partition and produce the resulting output partition without any exchange of data.
   - `Wide transformation`: A wide dependency style transformation will have input partitions contributing to many output partitions.
 This is referred to as a `shuffle` whereby Spark will exchange partitions across the cluster.
     - When we perform a shuffle, Spark writes the results to disk.
+    - groupBy() or orderBy() instruct Spark to perform wide transformations, where data from other partitions is read in, combined, and written to disk.
 ## Lazy Evaluation
 - Lazy evaulation means that Spark will wait until the very last moment to execute the graph of computation instructions.
 - In Spark, instead of modifying the data immediately when you express